 Benedictine University will articulate, with limitations, coursework completed in a dual credit or dual enrollment program while enrolled in high school if the course is transcripted as college level on a college transcript and meets the criteria set by the Transfer Credit Policy.
 Coursework with a potential to count towards basic skills or major requirements is subject to review by the appropriate department chair/program director and might not be considered transferable.
 Coursework completed in this manner and deemed transferable will be posted on the transcript indicating completion prior to high school graduation.

 Summer Sessions

 These sessions are offered to current Benedictine and visiting students.
-Interested students should contact Student Services, who will work in conjunction with the Registrar to facilitate registration.
+Interested visiting students should contact the Registrar to facilitate registration.

 MAJORS AND DEGREES

 Students may earn the following degrees by choosing a major program (see below).

 Majors